Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Totem Warrior*: A strong, tough Native American warrior with miraculous power focused on their animal totem.
 They can freely shapeshift into a more powerful, supernatural version of their totem animal, which is terrifying on its own but especially potent against supernatural evil.
 (TotDF, p.
 4)

-Tribal Warrior*: A straightforward Native American fighter, focused on improved attributes and skills as well as social ties to the tribe and spiritual ties to their totem animal.
+Tribal Warrior*: A modern Native American warrior and defender, focused on improved attributes and skills as well as social ties to the tribe and spiritual ties to their totem animal.
 (TotDF, p.
 5)

 Undead Slayer†: A True Atlantean, raised from birth to fight vampires, etc. and imbued with many magical tattoos.
 Unlike the Tattooed Warrior (above), this is an honor, not a punishment.
 Cannot wear armor, but is tough enough to not need to.
 (A&DS, p.
 22)